lmullen/jsr/_source/issues/vol16/thompson.markdown

 Brasich and Charlie McCrary, to do the important work of copy editing for the journal.
 One final transition is in process as I write.
 Lincoln Mullen, web editor, will step down after we have set up the new server and launch Volume 16.
-In many ways, this newly designed site is his vision.
+In many ways, the changes coming to *JSR* over the next few years are part of Lincoln's vision for the journal.
 By the time you reach the end of this paragraph, Lincoln will be on to new adventures in digital history at George Mason University.

 We hope this platform allows us to carve out space between peer-reviewed print journals and the ever-expanding world of blogs for the interdisciplinary home of religious life in the American South.
-The fifteen-year history of the journal's online presence reveals two important aspects of *JSR*: dedicated staff and technological innovation.
+The sixteen-year history of the journal's online presence reveals two important aspects of *JSR*: dedicated staff and technological innovation.
 There are a group of dedicated folks who understand the need for helping scholars and non-scholars alike understand the wonderfully